 Lean manufacturing programs are known for making the process and associated metrics visible.
-For example, an aerospace manufacturer client I worked with had lead times of 6 -13 weeks involving several operations.
-It was complicated but critical to know if they were behind schedule long before the item didn’t ship on time and showed on a past due list.
-Thus, we chunked the work load into smaller buckets and hung work order packets on the wall by the machine or machine group.
-This provided visibility into whether a certain group of machines were getting overloaded.
+For example, an aerospace manufacturer client I worked with had lead times of 6–13 weeks involving several operations.
+It was complicated but critical to know if they were behind schedule long before the item didn’t ship on time and showed on a past-due list.
+Thus, we chunked the workload into smaller buckets and hung work order packets on the wall by the machine or machine group.
+This provided visibility into whether a certain group of machines was getting overloaded.
 We also put problem orders into a separate section so they were immediately visible to everyone.
 Last but not least, we started showing the age of the work orders with color coding.
 This enabled us to manage work orders successfully.

 The same is critical in project management.
 I’ve worked on countless project plans with hundreds of pages.
 Who can keep track of all that complexity (similar to the piles of work orders at my client)?
 Thus, my most successful clients have found a way to communicate project progress in relatively equal chunks of work with clear progress towards objectives in a visual way.

 Often, this is supported by a project management tool with visibility into the schedule.
 The result is a clear picture of a simple timeline with critical milestones in weekly or monthly buckets—and effectively show progress visually.
 Tasks that are ahead of schedule or behind schedule pop out immediately so that action can be taken.
 And, importantly, tasks that have been idle (no progress for a period of time) can be color-coded so they’ll emerge and be visible.

 A strong partnership for projects